jimdoescode/mobilepay/README.md

 }
 ```

-Those fields are reflected in the `mobilepay.AndroidPayToken` struct so add them
-as well as a pointer to your `ecdsa.PrivateKey`.
+Those fields as well as a pointer to your `ecdsa.PrivateKey` are passed to `NewAndroidPayDecryptedToken`.
 ```golang
 block, _ := pem.Decode(pemPrivateKeyBytes)
 privKey, _ := x509.ParseECPrivateKey(block.Bytes)